 - 1/2 teaspoon black pepper

-- Mix all ingredients together in medium-size bowl until well-combined.
+- Whisk all ingredients together gently in medium-size bowl until well-combined.

-- 3 tablespoons mix = 1 store-bought packet
+3 tablespoons of homemade ranch dressing mix = 1 store-bought packet

 To make ranch salad dressing:

 Combine 3 tablespoons dry ranch seasoning mix with 1 cup mayonnaise and 1 cup milk.

 Combine 3 tablespoons dry ranch seasoning mix with 1 cup sour cream.

 For salad dressing, you can adjust the amount of milk to change the consistency of your dressing.
 I like mine a little thicker, so sometimes I only end up using 3/4 cup milk.